 Tetris: The Game That Challenged Soviet Control and Conquered the World

 The state controlled almost all aspects of daily life in the USSR, including entertainment.
-However, everything changed in 1985 when Alexey Pajitnov created an unapproved computer game based on a puzzle game from his childhood.
-The game consisted of random pieces that players would rotate to fill rows, and when each row was completed, it was deleted.
+However, everything changed in 1985 when Alexey Pajitnov created a computer game based on a puzzle game from his childhood.
+The non-state-sanctioned game consisted of random squares that players could rotate to fill rows, and when each row was completed, it was deleted.
 Because his computer had no graphical interface, Alexey modeled the blocks using spaces and brackets.
 He named it "Tetris," combining "tetra," the Greek word for four, and "tennis."

 A Viral Video Game